PrivatePulse·Companies·Alchemy vs Chainalysis

 Alchemy grants ISO/NSO with strike prices ranging from $20–$40 depending on your grant year.
 Chainalysis grants ISO/NSO with strike prices from $18–$30.

-The secondary market is pricing Alchemy at a +3% premium over its last primary round ($10.2B$10.5B).
-Chainalysis trades at +-14% over its last round ($8.6B$7.4B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Alchemy has no recent verified secondary signal — only the primary round ($10.2B) is shown.
+Chainalysis has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth